DIY Nipple Cream for Breastfeeding

 Nipple Cream Ingredients

-Instead of using any ingredients that could potentially cause an allergic reaction or be harmful to baby, I used the following:
+Instead of using any ingredients that could cause an allergic reaction or be harmful, I used the following:

 Nipple Cream Instructions

-The first step in this recipe is to infuse the herbs into the olive oil.
-This helps maintain their beneficial properties and impart them into the balm without leaving any kind of residue or grittiness.
-This can be done in three ways:
+First, you’ll want to infuse the herbs into the olive oil.
+This helps maintain their beneficial properties in the balm without leaving residue or grittiness.
+You can do this in three ways:

 1. Solar infusion– If you have the time, you can let the oils infuse in the sun.
-Here is the method, but in short, I would put 1/4 cup each of chamomile and calendula flowers, 2 tablespoons marshmallow root and 1 cup olive oil in a pint size or larger mason jar.
-This would be left in the sun and shaken daily to infuse.
+Here’s the method, but in short, use 1/4 cup each of chamomile and calendula flowers, 2 tablespoons marshmallow root, and 1 cup olive oil in a pint size or larger mason jar.
+Leave this in the sun and shake daily to infuse.
 Note that this only works well in warm weather.

 2. Time Infusion-Similar to the solar infusion but without the sun.
-The same ratios of herbs and oil are put in a jar and left for at least 6 weeks, shaking daily.
+Place the same ratios of herbs and oil in a jar and shake daily for 2-4 weeks.

-3. Heat infusion– The one I did this time because I was out of time!
-Place the same ratios (1/4 cup each of chamomile and calendula flowers, 2 tablespoons marshmallow root and 1 cup olive oil) in a double boiler and heat over low heat for several house until the oil takes on the scent of the herbs and changes color slightly.
+3. Heat infusion– The best method for when you’re low on time!
+Place the same ratios (1/4 cup each of chamomile and calendula flowers, 2 tablespoons marshmallow root, and 1 cup olive oil) in a double boiler.
+Heat over low heat for 2-3 hours, until the oil takes on the scent of the herbs and changes color slightly.

 No matter which method you use, at the end of the process, carefully strain out the herbs and keep the finished oil.
 I do this with a metal strainer lined with cheesecloth.
-Note that when infusing the oils, it will make more than is needed for this recipe but the remaining infused oils can be used in lotions and other recipes.
+This makes extra infused oil, but you can use the extra for lotion or other recipes.

 Print